rust-lang/rust/src/doc/reference.md

 * `start`
   : ___Needs filling in___
 * `contravariant_type`
-  : The type parameter should be considered contravariant
+  : The type parameter should be considered contravariant.
 * `covariant_type`
-  : The type parameter should be considered covariant
+  : The type parameter should be considered covariant.
 * `invariant_type`
-  : The type parameter should be considered invariant
+  : The type parameter should be considered invariant.
 * `ty_desc`
   : ___Needs filling in___